image

 • Time limit for claiming refund: No specified time limit prescribed under the law due to automatic nature of refund process; and

 • Eligible documents for verification of claim by the Department: The shipping details entered by the assessee along with the invoicing details while filing GSTR-1 are received by the customs portal for verification of claim.
-Moreover, filing of valid GSTR-3B return is necessary to substantiate the payment of IGST on export of goods.
+Filing of valid GSTR-3B return is necessary to substantiate the payment of IGST on export of goods.

 • Refund of accumulated input tax credit balance in case goods/services are exported without payment of tax under Bond/LUT: